-In the area from Liberty Street to Dey Street where there would be a vehicular ramp from belowgrade to street level in Route 9A, if the highway Were rebuilt at-grade (without the short by-pass tunnel), 25 potential historic period archaeological sites were identified in the Route 9A Cultural Resources Summary Report matrix.
+In the area from Liberty Street to Dey Street where there would be a vehicular ramp from belowgrade to street level in Route 9A, if the highway is rebuilt at-grade (without the short by-pass tunnel), 25 potential historic period archaeological sites were identified in the Route 9A Cultural Resources Summary Report matrix.
 (This number includes sites listed as Cedar-Liberty on the south and Dey-Vesey on the north.)
-Of these, 24 were piers, wharves and pier sheds; all of these were eliminated from further consideration due to lack of archaeological visibility and lack of
+Of these, 24 were piers, wharves and pier sheds; all of these were eliminated from further consideration due to lack of archaeological visibility and lack of research potential (SHPO letter 8/12/92).
+One site was a crib bulkhead at Dey Street, which was eliminated due to lack of research potential (SHPO letter 8/12/92).
+Therefore, the ramp location is not considered sensitive for historic period archaeological resources.